radha231/Scapegoat-Tree/ReadMe.md

 Deletion (Operation 3):

-You'll be prompted to enter the value you want to delete from the tree.
-If the value is found in the tree, it will be removed.
-If the tree becomes unbalanced after the deletion (i.e., 2*n < q condition is met), the tree will be rebuilt.
+User inputs a value to delete from a binary search tree.
+If found, it's removed; then, the program checks if the tree is unbalanced.
+If so (2*n < height,where n = number of nodes in the tree), it undergoes rebuilding to maintain efficiency.
+Rebuilding involves restructuring the tree to keep it balanced, ensuring effective searching in subsequent operations.

 Search (Operation 4):

 You can enter a value that you want to search for in the tree.
 The program will then check if the value is present in the tree and let you know if it's found.

 Depth (Operation 5):

-This option will return the height or depth of the tree.
-The height of the tree is the longest path from the root to a leaf.
+This option will return the depth of the tree.
+The depth of the tree is the longest path from the root to a leaf.

 Exit (Operation 6):